MozeBaltyk/Rkub/README.md

 ## Description

 This Project is mainly inspired from [Clemenko/rke_airgap_install](https://github.com/clemenko/rke_airgap_install/blob/main/air_gap_all_the_things.sh).
-I tried it and the idea pleased me but I had small frustrations about the Shell scripting limitations.
+I tried it and like the idea but I was frustrated with Shell scripting limitations.
 So I decided to rewrite it in Ansible.

 With Ansible:
 - Idempotency: can be relaunch multiple time.